-Unidentified artists and unknown session dates • Puzzlers
+Unidentified artists, unknown session dates, missing recordings • Puzzlers

 Nothing written on the tape box to guide us